 If you played Neon Dynasty Draft lately, you’ll notice that Sagas in Dominaria are less complex.
 They don’t transform into creatures with their last chapter.
 You get the chapter’s effect, and then you have to sacrifice the Saga.

 Kicker is a mechanic that lets you pay an additional cost when you cast the spell.
 If you pay it, your card will get another effect.
 Kicker really affects the format, as it allows you to spend your mana in the late game.

 That’s why the default number of lands for most decks in Dominaria is actually 18.
-With kicker you have your mana sinks and you really don’t want to miss your land drops.
+With kicker, you have your mana sinks, and you really don’t want to miss your land drops.
 You can also play 19 lands, if your deck is especially mana hungry.
-However, if you don’t have much ways to use mana in the late game, you can still stick with 17.
+However, if you don’t have many ways to use mana in the late game, you can still stick with 17.

 Historic is not just an Arena format.
 It’s also a name for the following group of cards:

 Some cards care about casting Historic cards, while others affect them in other ways (like Sanctum Spirit).
-If you want to trigger cards that care about Historic cards constantly, you’ll want to have enough (eight or more) enablers.
+If you want to trigger cards that care about Historic cards constantly, you’ll want to have enough (at least eight or more) enablers.

-Legendary sorceries are powerful sorceries that can only be cast if you control a legendary creature or planeswalker.
-Generally speaking, they are a trap for draft and you should be wary of them.
+Legendary sorceries are powerful sorceries that you can only cast if you control a legendary creature or planeswalker.
+Generally speaking, they can be very tricky to pull off, and you should be wary of them.

 You really want a lot of legendary creatures and/or planeswalkers, before you put one in your deck, probably at least 4.
-That’s quite a lot and even that number doesn’t guarantee that you’ll be able to cast it.
-Legendary creatures are usually pretty strong and your opponents might kill them, before you get a chance to cast your powerful spell.
+That’s quite a lot, and even that number doesn’t guarantee that you’ll be able to cast it.
+Legendary creatures are usually pretty strong, and your opponents might kill them, before you get a chance to cast your powerful spell.
 In that case, you’ll end up with a blank card in your hand, which can come back to bite you.

 Best Commons for Dominaria Draft